Vegan Escapes: Meditation & Mole - Mexico Group Tour

 A 50% deposit is required by the indicated date to reserve your spot.
 The remaining balance is due by March 1st, 2019.

 IMPORTANT: Proof of travel insurance is required for this trip.
+Read my article Why You Should Buy Travel Insurance to learn why it’s so important.
 You may chose your own travel insurance provider but I recommend World Nomad's.
 I've used their insurance for many years, as have many of my clients, and they offer comprehensive coverage and excellent customer service at a reasonable price.